 - Partially hydrogenated oils, a trans fat that increases risk of heart disease with the double whammy of both raising bad cholesterol and lowering good cholesterol.
 The American Heart Association suggests limiting trans fats to less than one percent of your total calories.

-Step 4: Adopt These 6 Halloween Traditions That Healthy Families Follow
+Adopt These 6 Halloween Traditions That Healthy Families Follow

 - Fill them up with their favorite meal before trick or treating starts.
-A fatty, filling meal with protein and a slow-burning carbohydrate.
+Try a fatty, filling meal with protein and a slow-burning carbohydrate.
 If you want to be extra sneaky, make something that’s your child’s favorite so they start off trick-or-treating already feeling satisfied.
 Also, after a meal, there’s more saliva in the mouth, which will help protect your child’s teeth against the acid attack from the candy.

 - Bring lots of water with you!
 Your kids’ teeth are going to be bathed in acid from all that candy, and water helps buffer the acid attack.
 The best part?
 Your kids will be thirsty from eating all that candy, and will be relieved you thought to bring water.
 Here’s a tip if you get trick-or-treaters: Keep mini water bottles on ice in a cooler and pass them out chilled.
 Try it and I promise you’ll be a favorite house on the block—the chilled water will re energize both kids and parents and keeps everyone going!

 - Don’t forget the magic of the Great Pumpkin!
 This is a fabulous tradition that my wife and I thoroughly enjoyed with all three of our daughters.
 The Great Pumpkin works just like Santa Claus or The Tooth Fairy — let your kids indulge Halloween night, and have them put their leftover candy at the front door.
 The Great Pumpkin flies through the skies Halloween night and replaces bags of candy with a gift — a new game, clothing, or colored pencil set perhaps.
 I’ve also heard of this same concept being called “The Switch Witch.”
 Choose something that works for your family and your kids, and make the tradition your own.

 - Demonstrate moderation yourself.
 As a father, this has always been my hardest lesson.
 My girls were never as likely to do what I would say, as they were to follow my example — especially as they got older.
-Indulge in some candy, practice good habits, and above all, don’t give candy value it doesn’t deserve—don’t participate in dentist buyback programs or make candy a reward for good behavior.
-Kids pick up on this and psychologically we don’t want them to see candy as something of value.
+Indulge in some candy, practice good habits, and above all, don’t give candy value it doesn’t deserve.
+Don’t participate in dentist buyback programs or make candy a reward for good behavior.
+Kids pick up on this and, psychologically, we don’t want them to see candy as something of value.

 It’s Not As Simple as Cavities and Sugar

 I want to be very careful not to oversimplify cavities and sugar.
 The mouth is a complex ecosystem of microorganisms.
 Eat the wrong foods, and you throw this delicate ecosystem out of whack, making you more prone to bad breath, gut, heart, and brain health disturbances, and yes, more cavities.

 Your tooth is a live organ, constantly losing and regaining minerals, like dollars flowing in and out of your bank account.
 Losing minerals is natural, but when the tooth can’t regain minerals faster than it loses them, you get a cavity, or, to use the bank account analogy, a “deficit” in funds.